Being a bit of a cheapskate, I’m always on the look-out for free (or failing that very cheap) things to do.

 Art and culture

-When you’ve had enough of beaches and parks there is always some free art and culture to enjoy.
+When you’ve had enough of beaches and parks there is always some art and culture to enjoy.
 The museum and art gallery are both free and worth a visit.

 There’s a lot of street art to see too, although it’s quite spread out.
 Brisbane doesn’t have the reputation for tolerance of street art that you find in Melbourne or in Sydney’s Newtown (in fact, quite the reverse and there have been many initiatives to clean up the ‘unsightly’ graffiti), but a few pieces have started to appear over recent years.